-Renin is an enzyme secreted by the kidneys in response to a reduction in glomerular perfusion which converts angiotensinogen (produced by the liver) to angiotensin I. This is a key regulatory step in the RAAS pathway ~
+Renin is an enzyme secreted by the kidneys in response to a reduction in glomerular perfusion which converts angiotensinogen (produced by the liver) to angiotensin I. This is a key regulatory step in the RAAS pathway

-Renin coverts anglotensinogen into anglotensin I, ACE then converts anglotensin I to anglotensin II which acts on the adrenal cortex to secrete aldosterone.
-This is known as the renin-anglotensin-aldosterone system (RAAS).
-As well as aldosterone, anglotensin II plays and important role in correcting hypovolaemia.
+Renin coverts angiotensinogen into angiotensin L.ACE then converts angiotensin I to angiotensin II which acts on the adrenal cortex to secrete aldosterone.
+This is known as the renin-angiotensin-aldosterone system (RAAS).
+As well as aldosterone, angiotensin II plays and important role in correcting hypovolaemia.
 It acts as a vasoconstrictor and increases sympathetic nervous activity (and therefore heart rate) to maintain blood pressure.
-Vasopressin is also secreted in response to anglotensin II.
+Vasopressin is also secreted in response to anothersin II.